Addi-11/Virtual-Classroom/README.md

   ```

 * Start the Apache & MySQL(or MariaDB) module in XAMPP Control Panel.
-* Go to phpmyadmin from your browser & import the database which is provided as a [SQL file](database/e_classrooms.sql) in the Project zip under Database folder.
+* Go to phpmyadmin from your browser `localhost:<your port>/phpmyadmin`
+* Create a new database `e_classrooms` and import the tables which is provided as a [SQL file](database/e_classrooms.sql) in the Project zip under Database folder.
-* Change the credentials in [config file](includes/config.php) to your username, server (usually localhost) and password.
+* Change the credentials in [config file](includes/config.php) to your username, server (usually localhost) and password, copy them from the `Apache Config` in the XAMPP UI.

 ## Build With